 - Conservatorships and guardianships.

 - Long-term care placements in nursing home and life care communities.

-A number of challenges can arise for both the elderly person and those who support their well-being.
+A number of challenges can arise for both an older person and those who support their well-being.
 As you age and your care needs shift, the preparation of elder care planning can be overwhelming.
 But the earlier you start planning, the more options that will be available for your future care needs.
-Ignoring or procrastinating on the realities of aging almost always results in difficult outcomes for you and your loved ones, and often eliminates your ability to make your own health care choices in advance.
+Ignoring or procrastinating on the realities of aging almost always results in difficult outcomes for you and your loved ones, and often eliminates your ability to manage your finances and make your own health care choices in advance.